GeneralMills/pytrends/README.md

 * `gprop`

-  - What search data we want
+  - What Google property to filter to
   - Example ```'images'```
   - Defaults to web searches
   - Can be ```images```, ```news```, ```youtube``` or ```froogle``` (for Google Shopping results)